smartcontractkit/full-blockchain-solidity-course-py/chronological-issues-from-video.md

 ## Lesson 7
+**In the video, we use Chainlink VRF v1 and the documentation has been updated to V2.
+You can view the [V1 documentation here](https://docs.chain.link/docs/get-a-random-number/v1/)**

 - [8:06:54ish](https://youtu.be/M576WGiDBdQ?t=29214)
   - In the video, we use events exclusivly to test our contracts, however, we could have also used `tx.return_value` to get the return value of a function.
   - However, it's still best practice to learn how to use events, especially when updating mappings!